What this notice is about

 What you need to do

-- No additional actions are required at this time.
-Please continue to file all applicable tax returns timely.
+We don’t require any additional actions on your part.
+Please continue to file your tax returns timely.

 You may want to